-The local board uses a procurement process based on Requests for Proposal.
-These RFPs are developed by staff at the recommendation of the board, and the RFPs are then solicited and advertised.
-Advertisements are distributed in the local legal organs, including the Columbus Ledger-Enquirer.
+Both local boards use a procurement process based on Requests for Proposal.
+These RFPs are developed by WDB staff at the recommendation of the board, and the RFPs are then solicited and advertised.
+Advertisements are distributed in the local legal organs.
 The RFPs are reviewed by a board committee who then makes a recommendation to the full board.
-The board then makes their decision on service providers.
+The local boards then make their decision on service providers.
+This process is uniform by federal guidelines with local agency guidance to adhere to as outlined below.